 Below are Claire’s milestones, awards and educational achievements at a glance.
 For a more detailed record, view Claire’s biography that comprehensively documents her prestigious career.

 A quick overview of highly notable events in Claire’s career:

-- 2016 – Writes and directs a new adaptation of E. L. Masters’ Spoon River Anthology at the Civic Theatre.
+- 2016 – Writes and directs a new adaptation of E. L. Masters’ Spoon River Anthology, performed at the Civic Theatre.